modio/modio-docs/public/en-us/game-integration/restapi/getting-started/restapi-platforms.md

 ### Example

-Consider your game client wishes to fetch all mods that have been approved and set live for Xbox Series X. By setting the HTTP header `X-Modio-Platform: xboxseriesx` in your API request to the <Link to="/restapi/docs/get-mods">Get Mods</Link> endpoint, the header informs mod.io your player is on Xbox Series X and the content returned should be specific to Xbox Series X. So when the following HTTP request is made:
+Consider your game client wishes to fetch all mods that have been approved and set live for XBOX Series X. By setting the HTTP header `X-Modio-Platform: xboxseriesx` in your API request to the <Link to="/restapi/docs/get-mods">Get Mods</Link> endpoint, the header informs mod.io your player is on XBOX Series X and the content returned should be specific to XBOX Series X. So when the following HTTP request is made:

 ```shell
 curl -X GET https://g-1.modapi.io/v1/games/1/mods \